andywoodt2/prisma-cloud-templates/README.md

 #### This is a temporary repo.
 Eventually this will live elsewhere.

-his repo will contain a selection of BASH scripts that leverage the Prisma Cloud API to perform specific functions.
+This repo will contain a selection of BASH scripts that leverage the Prisma Cloud API to perform specific functions.

 While Palo Alto's Prisma Cloud API documentation is quite extensive, there are a number of gotchas I've encountered along the way, which I try to cover in the comments of my scripts.